In last month’s Classic Bike I wrote a bit about Rudge gearboxes as part of the feature I’m doing on restoring a 1937 Special.

 This is the easy one, the mainshaft drives its splined pinion (3rd from right) which is moved right so that its dogs engage with the sleeve gear.
 At this point the sprocket is thus turning at the same speed as the mainshaft, so top gear is always referred to as 1:1 gearbox ratio.
 Being the gear you do most miles in, this is the least stressful gear for the box as it’s virtually direct drive – the layshaft being completely out of play.

 Here’s the issue.
-This is roughly the amount of spline available for the sliding pinion to grip for second and third, not a lot really and if you add a bit of wear on the leading edge you can see how tempting it is for it to slip off.
+This is roughly the amount of spline available for the sliding pinion (middle in photo) to grip when it slides left for second and third, not a lot really and if you add a bit of wear on the leading edge you can see how tempting it is for it to slip off.
 The dogs (top gear) are a more positive engagement, I would say, which may explain why top was less prone to jump than second.

 Having made my half turn adjustment on my box, I have had no further trouble and I think it may have been the right thing to do, despite Rudge lore.
-Obviously it needs to be done carefully and obviously it will not restore a knackered gearbox but I did notice when setting up Ben Moor’s ’37 box that having centralised the selector carefully, if you changed up and down a few times it never seemed to come out exactly the same twice so maybe setting up on the bench and then adjusting it slightly ‘by feel’ ON Ben’s box, because second is a known weak point I set it up with a bit of a bias to account for that, similar I guess to my box.
+Obviously it needs to be done carefully and of course it will not restore a knackered gearbox but I did notice when setting up Ben Moor’s ’37 box that having centralised the selector carefully, if you changed up and down a few times it never seemed to come out exactly the same twice so maybe setting up on the bench and then adjusting it slightly ‘by feel’ is a better approach; given that second is a common weakness and I hadn’t ridden Ben’s bike to see if the gears were okay as they were, I set his box up with a slight bias like mine as a precausitoin and it seems to be fine.
+Just remember that, with only two turns of that adjuster from one extreme to the other, any of centre adjustments you make must be very small.